JakebGutierrez/react-redux-playground/README.md

-Portfolio of projects created by doing the react-redux course by Stephen Grider on Udemy
+Portfolio of projects created by completing the react-redux course by Stephen Grider on Udemy.com